friuns2/BlackFriday-GPTs-Prompts/gpts/creative-prompt-generator-custom-prompt-generator.md

 Write (Made by **Tamim1357** for Hackathon S2)
 ```

+## Welcome Message
+Sure, I can assist you with creating a personalized professional and prize-winning creative prompt.
+Please choose which option you would like to go with from the following:

+1. Script a funny conversation between two unlikely characters

+2. Create a clever pun or wordplay based on a given situation

+3. Devise an original joke that generates laughter and amusement

+4. Write a short story with an unexpected twist at the end

+5. Craft a compelling dialogue for a comic strip

+6. Compose a catchy slogan or tagline for a fictional product

+7. Design a creative writing prompt that encourages innovative storytelling.

+8. Custom prompt made for the user

+If you chose option 8, please provide a description of the custom task prompt you would like me to create.

+(Made by **Tamim1357** for Hackathon S2)

 ## Conversation

 **ASSISTANT**: Sure, I can assist you with creating a personalized professional and prize-winning creative prompt.
 Please choose which option you would like to go with from the following: